elm/projects/roadmap.md

 **The hard part of supporting a domain is not the compiler.
 It is making a good ecosystem.** Python is nice for scientific computing because of things like NumPy and SciPy, not because of whatever backend.
 Elm is nice for front-end because of the ecosystem, like the HTML library and The Elm Architecture, not the particulars of code generation. **Just putting a typed functional language in a domain does not mean it will be fun and productive in practice!**

 So say we choose to go through Erlang to make Elm a server language too.
 Great.
 Now the question is “how do you write a typed server with no side-effects that is (1) true to the spirit of Elm and (2) feels nicer than other server languages?”
 That's the hard question, and the answer may be that it cannot be done.
 So writing a compiler backend is like 5% of what it takes to make a project like this worthwhile.
-And ultimately, the ideal form of a project like this has its own bespoke backend, going to assembly directly.
+The ideal form of a project like this probably has its own bespoke backend, possibly going to assembly directly, but I think the harder work is the API design of figuring out "how does Elm interact with a database in a nice way?" and "how is security handled?"

-Point is, I think hacking something together here will be extremely time consuming and ultimately hurt Elm’s reputation of focus and API quality.
-Instead I recommend watching [Code is the Easy Part](https://youtu.be/DSjbTC-hvqQ) to learn how to collaborate in the Elm community.
-It is not a wild west anarchy like in JS.
-From there, I recommend any of [these projects](README.md) as more promising ways of contributing to the Elm ecosystem through code.
+Point is, I think hacking some code generator together would be extremely time consuming and risky, but not very rewarding.
+Community members have figured out how to run projects like `elm-optimize-level-2` and `elm-spa` that get at these considerations, but without embarking on a project that is intractable.
+I recommend trying something more like that, and looking through [these projects](README.md) for inspiration on ways to contribute to the Elm ecosystem through code.

 <br>